troshchylo/falling-raspberry-pi/README.md

-# Drobitko-Bondarenko-Troszczylo Project

 ## Description

-The Drobitko-Bondarenko-Troszczylo Project is a comprehensive application involving game logic, user authentication, and RFID functionalities.
+The Project is a comprehensive application involving game logic, user authentication, PostgreSQL database, and RFID functionalities.
 It's designed to provide an interactive and user-friendly interface for managing game processes and user interactions.

 ## Installation